 Sugar industries produce molasses from the sugar cane processing.
-Molasses have 50 -55% concentration of sugar in the form of sucrose, with chemical formula C12H22O11.
+Molasses have 50-55% concentration of sugar in the form of sucrose, with chemical formula C12H22O11.
 This source of the compound is used for preparing ethyl alcohol.
 Ethanol in the form of absolute and rectified spirit can be made from molasses.
 Basic raw materials for an industry to produce 1 ton of ethyl alcohol requires molasses up to 5.6 tons, sulfuric acid 27 kg and ammonium sulfate 2.5 kg.

-The chemical reactions involved for ethanol production from molasses:
+The chemical reactions involved in ethanol production from molasses:

 C12H22O11 + H2O → 2C6H12O6 , with enzyme invertase.